SyncfusionExamples/how-to-change-the-font-size-for-header-with-column-sizer-as-size-to-header-in-wpf-data-grid/README.md

 # About the sample

-By default SfDataGrid HeaderText Width is calculated with static FontSize even you changed the GridHeaderCellControl FontSize using HeaderStyle.
+By default, [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid) HeaderText Width is calculated with static FontSize even you changed the GridHeaderCellControl FontSize using HeaderStyle.
 You can achieve this by overriding GetFormattedText method in SfDataGrid.ColumnSizer class.

 ```c#
 public class GridColumnSizerExt : GridColumnSizer